piface314/ygo-fabrica/README.md

 This command transforms a set of `.toml` files describing cards into a card database (`.cdb`) file.
 Not only that, but archetypes (or sets, in YGOPro terminology) can also be defined inside those `.toml` files and transformed into a `strings.conf` file, which in turn can be placed in YGOPro to make the archetype names appear on a card.
+Also, a script file is created for each generated entry in the database, except for Normal monsters.
+If the flag `--clean` is used, all previous entries in the database are erased before inserting new ones.

 This is where expansion `recipe` is used.
 The `.toml` files listed in a `recipe` are combined and used by this command to do its job.
 For example: